wieeb/DDOS_DNS_APLIFICATION/README.md

-# DDOS_DNS_APLIFICATION
+# DDOS_DNS_AMPLIFICATION
-Shabby and simple DDos via DNS aplification.
+Shabby and simple DDos via DNS amplification.

 *ONLY TESTED IN LINUX